lambdamoses/blog/content/post/resources.md

 #### Interfaith
 [The Big Questions in Science and Religion](https://www.goodreads.com/book/show/3359136-the-big-questions-in-science-and-religion) by Keith Ward (Oxford philosopher).
 This is a thought provoking survey of philosophical perspectives on hot button issues in science and religion.

 [Galileo Goes to Jail: And Other Myths about Science and Religion](https://www.goodreads.com/book/show/5543495-galileo-goes-to-jail) edited by Ronald Numbers.
 This book debunks common myths about science and religion, including, as the title suggests, that Galileo went to jail, by historical evidence.
-The myths debunks here include both those used to promote atheism and those used to promote Christianity.
+The myths debunked here include both those used to promote atheism and those used to promote Christianity.

 [Science vs. Religion: What Scientists Really Think](https://www.goodreads.com/book/show/8044086-science-vs-religion) by Elaine Howard Ecklund (Rice sociologist).
 This book presents results of sociological research on religious beliefs of scientists in elite universities.
 It debunks some myths and stereotypes about scientists, such as that all scientists are atheists, and provides some suggestions on dialogue to foster understanding.